-Prerequisites: NUR 403, NUR 307, NUR 308, NUR 309 and NUR 404, or permission of the instructor Pre or Co-requisites: NUR 403
+Prerequisites: NUR 403, NUR 307, NUR 308, NUR 309 and NUR 404, or permission of the instructor

 This course examines the application of leadership principles and management skills in nursing.
 Students apply the nursing process to patients and families experiencing complex health problems.
 Clinical experiences are designed to fulfill the current Kentucky Board of Nursing requirements for transition to professional practice.